hirusha-adi/informaticc-blog/blog/2025-10-27-common-drug-terms/index.md

 Just like the pregnancy categories tell you how safe a drug is to use during pregnancy, the legal status tells you how tightly controlled it is.
 These classifications determine who can buy it, who can sell it, whether you need a prescription, and many other factors.

 This varies greatly from country to country due to differences in legal frameworks and regulatory systems.
+I will be focusing only on the US and Australia as that is what's relevant to me.

 In this section, I'll be using two acronyms:
 - POM: Prescription Only Medicine and